Stefan1612/Ethernaut/README.md

 here are all my already solved Ethernaut challenges.

-### Incase you are not familiar with Ethernaut's Challenges:
+### In case you are not familiar with Ethernaut's Challenges:

 Ethernaut Challenges are very well respected advanced Smart contract challenges in which you have to: